code-and-effect/effective_roles/README.md

 MIT License.
 Copyright [Code and Effect Inc.](http://www.codeandeffect.com/)

-Code and Effect is the product arm of [AgileStyle](http://www.agilestyle.com/), an Edmonton-based shop that specializes in building custom web applications with Ruby on Rails.

 ## Credits

 This model implements the https://github.com/ryanb/cancan/wiki/Role-Based-Authorization multi role based authorization based on the roles_mask field